roastedpork/luko/user_testing_m.md

 *to be updated throughout the user testing process*

 An overview on:
-* Participant selection
 * Hypotheses to test
   * Experiment to perform
   * Corresponding control experiment
   * Experiment metrics (qualitative/quantitative)
+* Participant selection
+* Test times/logistics

 ## Hypothesis #1: Gestures to move Luko's gaze aids productivity
 * Prove that manually moving a lamp across areas of a desk is cumbersome